andyfitzsuse/andyfitz.github.io/posts/essential-svg-tools.md

 ## Preamble

 My affair with SVG began back when Adobe offered <a href="https://www.w3.org/TR/1998/NOTE-PGML" target="_blank"  rel="noreferrer">PGML</a>.
 I loved flash, but figured open standards would win the browser wars .
-You can read about<a href="https://www.w3.org/Graphics/SVG/WG/wiki/Secret_Origin_of_SVG"> SVG's origins</a> here
+You can read about<a href="https://www.w3.org/Graphics/SVG/WG/wiki/Secret_Origin_of_SVG"> SVG's origins</a> here.

 Once W3C released the SVG draft: I figured it would own the web and be supported by all major browsers within months (it took years).
 Nevertheless, my courtship began.